paridhijain5/Portfolio/Tata Data Visualization Job Simulation/Description.md

 For this task, you are only required to draft the questions.
 Make sure to think both quantitatively and qualitatively.

-You’ve been provided a dataset-- in the resources below to use as the basis for your exploration.
+You’ve been provided a [Online Retail dataset](https://github.com/paridhijain5/Portfolio/blob/main/Tata%20Data%20Visualization%20Job%20Simulation/Online%20Retail%20Data%20Set.xlsx) in the resources below to use as the basis for your exploration.
 Review this data, taking note of what information has been provided, what insights you can garner, and what is relevant to both the CEO and CMO respectively.

 Create a set of four questions that you anticipate each business leader will ask and want to know the answers to.
 Make sure you differentiate your questions, as both the CEO and CMO view business decisions through different lenses.